 Samba may be Brazil’s most defining music from a global point of view, but bossa nova is equally important within the country.
-The most famous music style of the 50s and 60s, bossa nova infuses samba with jazz and blues to create a nostalgic yet heart-warming sound.
-Some of the most celebrated artists include the legendary Vinicius de Moraes, Tom Jobim, Gilberto Gil and Caetano Veloso.
+The most famous music style of the ’50s and ’60s, bossa nova infuses samba with jazz and blues to create a nostalgic yet heart-warming sound.
+Get immersed in Brazilian music with the best and most famous bossa nova songs, from such legends as Vinicius de Moraes, Tom Jobim, Gilberto Gil and Caetano Veloso.

 This is another one of João Gilberto’s most famous songs, sung in his characteristic soft voice and accompanied with just a guitar.
 João Gilberto is a Brazilian singer-songwriter, recognized for his influence in creating the bossa nova genre in the 1950s.
-Some of the lyrics are: “When I go to sing, you will not let me, And the same complaint always comes.
-You say I’m out of tune, that I don’t know how to sing.
-You are so beautiful, but such beauty can also end.”
+Some of the lyrics are: “When I go to sing, you will not let me / And the same complaint always comes / You say I’m out of tune, that I don’t know how to sing / You are so beautiful, but such beauty can also end.”

 Elis Regina was one of the few women that represented the bossa nova scene and was a beloved Brazilian singer until her unexpected death at the age of 36 in 1982 after a bad reaction to a mix of drugs.
 Aguas de Março was a collaboration between Tom Jobim and Elis Regina, yet both have sung the song individually.

 Formally known as Antônio Carlos Brasileiro de Almeida Jobim, Tom Jobim is among the greatest bossa nova singers of all time and is recognized as one of the leaders in its creation.
 His song, Corcovado, is a romantic tune and makes reference to the famous mountain in Rio de Janeiro where Christ the Redeemer stands.
-The lyrics include: “A little corner and a guitar, This love, a song, To make those who love themselves happy, Calm down to think.
-And have time to dream.”
+The lyrics include: “A little corner and a guitar / This love, a song / To make those who love themselves happy / Calm down to think / And have time to dream.”

 This beautiful song sung by Tom Jobim celebrates Rio de Janeiro and declares his love for the city.
-The lyrics include: “My soul sings, I see Rio de Janeiro, I’m missing you so much.
-Rio, your sea, Endless beach, Rio, you were made for me.
-Christ the Redeemer, Arms open on the Guanabara Bay.”
+The lyrics include: “My soul sings / I see Rio de Janeiro, I’m missing you so much / Rio, your sea, endless beach / Rio, you were made for me / Christ the Redeemer, arms open on the Guanabara Bay.”

 This song has been sung by all the bossa nova singers, yet one of the most popular and, arguably, most beautiful, was the duet of Vinicius de Moraes and Maria Creuza.
 Creuza was a Brazilian singer who was famous for her work with several of the great artists of bossa nova in the 1960s.
-The lyrics start with: “I know I’m going to love you.
-For all my life I’m going to love you, In every farewell, I’ll love you, Desperately, I know I’m going to love you.”
+The lyrics start with: “I know I’m going to love you / For all my life I’m going to love you / In every farewell, I’ll love you / Desperately, I know I’m going to love you.”

 This wonderful collaboration combines the talents and voices of three great Brazilian artists – Vinicius de Moraes, Maria Creuza and Toquinho.
 Toquinho is known for his collaborations with Vinicius de Moraes, both as a performer and a composer.
-The lyrics include: “Me without you, I don’t have a reason why, because without you I do not even know how to cry, I am a flame without light.
-Moonless garden, moon without love.”
+The lyrics include: “Me without you, I don’t have a reason why / Because without you I do not even know how to cry / I am a flame without light / Moonless garden, moon without love.”

 This is another one of Nara Leão’s most famous songs that is an uplifting, pleasant song.
-The lyrics include: “Light of the day, party of the sun.
-And the little boat slides, In the soft blue sea, Everything is summer, love becomes, In the boat by the sea.”
+The lyrics include: “Light of the day, party of the sun / And the little boat slides, in the soft blue sea / Everything is summer, love becomes / In the boat by the sea.”

 Tito Madi is a lesser-known artist in the world of bossa nova, yet he had a few successful songs, such as Chove La Fora.
 His real name is Chauki Maddi, though he used a different artist name – Tito Madi – for his music career.
-The lyrics start with: “The night is so cold, It rains outside, And this sick nostalgia, Does not go away, I wanted to understand why you left.”
+The lyrics start with: “The night is so cold / It rains outside / And this sick nostalgia / Does not go away / I wanted to understand why you left.”

 This song has been covered by almost all the great bossa nova singers, yet the version sung by Elis Regina is one of the most played and popular.
 The words painfully capture the feeling of being away from the one you love.
-The words include: “Oh, if I could make you understand, Without your love, I can not live.
-That without us both I’m left, Me so lonely, And I need to learn to be alone.
-Being able to sleep without feeling your heat.
-To see that it was only a dream and passed by.”
+The words include: “Oh, if I could make you understand / Without your love, I can not live / That without us both I’m left / Me so lonely / And I need to learn to be alone / Being able to sleep without feeling your heat / To see that it was only a dream and passed by.”